MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-supported-platforms.md

 R support includes [Microsoft R Open 3.4.3](https://mran.microsoft.com/open/), which is based on R-3.4.3.
 Python support is based on Anaconda 4.2 over Python 3.5.

-[Operationalization features](../what-is-operationalization.md) have a .NET Core platform dependency, which is not available in some operating systems.
+[Operationalization](../what-is-operationalization.md) has a .NET Core platform dependency, which is not available in some operating systems.

 | Operating system or platform | SKU | Operationalization |
 |------------------------------|-----|--------------------|